Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers

 Because of our approach and the structure of the controller, particularly its passivity, we expect that the interconnection of the virtual model controller and the real robot should remain stable.
 This is despite mismatches between the robot model used for the tuning and the robot itself, such as uncertainty in the inertia parameters and the lack of any joint-friction model.
-Due to the constraint of passing through the ports of the surgical phantom, all of the 4 poses tested, represented in Figure \ref{fig:lap_performance_experiment} C, deviate from the training pose.
+Due to the constraint of passing through the {rubber aperture} of the surgical phantom, all of the 4 poses tested, represented in Fig. \ref{fig:lap_performance_experiment}(c), deviate from the training pose.
 This results in a different behaviour to that experienced in simulation and tuning.
 However, due to the structure of the controller, we still expect reasonable performances.

-Notably, if the sensing/communication/actuation loop accurately renders the desired torques, the passivity of the controller guarantees that the closed loop system will be stable even if the dynamics of the real robot do not match the simulated dynamics \emph{and} under interaction with external passive systems, such as the interaction between the instrument and the port.
+Notably, if the sensing-communication-actuation loop accurately renders the desired torques, the controller's passivity guarantees that the closed-loop system will be stable.
+This stability holds even when the real robot's dynamics do not match the simulated dynamics and under interaction with external passive systems, such as the instrument interacting with the phantom.
 However, a loss of performance is expected due the mismatch between ideal and real parameters of the robot.